akleroy/phangs_imaging_scripts/README.md

 When you run stage imaging it will try to do three things:

+1) Make the directory for imaging if it doesn't already exist.

-1) copy the calibrated data in to the directory where you are going to image.
+2) copy the calibrated data in to the directory where you are going to image.

-2) extract lines from all of the individual measurement sets.
+3) extract lines from all of the individual measurement sets.
 Then concatenate them into a single measurement set for each spectral line on a shared velocity grid to be used for imaging.
 Also make "channel 0" measurement sets.

-3) Extract continuum measurements sets from each individual measurement set and then concatenate them into a single measurement set for each spectral line.
+4) Extract continuum measurements sets from each individual measurement set and then concatenate them into a single measurement set for each spectral line.